elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 We can say this function has the type `(integer() -> integer())` because it is capable of receiving an integer and returning an integer.
 In this case, `(integer() -> integer())` is a set that represents all functions that can receive an integer and return an integer.
 Even though this function can receive other arguments and return other values, it is still part of the `(integer() -> integer())` set.

-This function also has the type `(boolean() -> boolean())`, because it receives the booleans and returns booleans.
+This function also has the type `(boolean() -> boolean())`, because it receives booleans and returns booleans.
 Therefore, we can say the overall type of the function is `(integer() -> integer()) and (boolean() -> boolean())`.
 The intersection means the function belongs to both sets.

-At this point, some may ask, why not a union?
+At this point, you may ask, why not a union?
 As a real-world example, take a t-shirt with green and yellow stripes.
 We can say the t-shirt belongs to the set of "t-shirts with green color".
 We can also say the t-shirt belongs to the set of "t-shirts with yellow color".
 Let's see the difference between unions and intersections:

   * `(t_shirts_with_green() or t_shirts_with_yellow())` - contains t-shirts with either green or yellow, such as green, green and red, green and yellow, yellow, yellow and red, etc.